ai4trees/deepforest-finetuning/README.md

 - Model fine-tuning with multiple random seeds for robust evaluation
 - Prediction on new images with customizable tiling
 - Evaluation metrics calculation (precision, recall, F1 score)
-- Support for experiment tracking with [Weights & Biases](https://wandb.ai/)

 ## Installation